"Color Pure" Breeding

 As many horse breeders will attest to, it is NOT the color of the horse, but the horse itself.
 It's counterproductive, in my personal opinion, to separate our breed into what is essentially different color breeds.
 Our breed is struggling for genetic diversity, and by self limiting these genetics, how can anyone understand the genetic ramifications of this "standard".

 This is just the tip of the iceberg for me on this subject.
 I am not an ignorant breeder.
-I do have a Master's Degree and I am an intelligent individual.
 I love the breed and I am just as passionate about it's self preservation that any of the self righteous breeders that think they must be superior to other breeders because they follow the color standard.
 YOU know who you are! :-) I feel sorry for your shortsightedness and inability to challenge a standard that you accept, just because it is written and voted upon.

 I plan on continuing my horrible cross color breeding program (*sarcasm) because I feel that is in the best interest of MY dogs, MY breeding program and MY puppy owners, in order to produce the best Great Dane that I can, according to the conformation standards of the breed, and MY health and temperament standards.
 God Bless and many thanks to all my Vulpine puppy owners that have learned how I am, and enjoy our puppies together.
 I look forward to many more years of breeding and contributing to this wonderful breed. - VLP